combi-3d/CoMBI-Universal/README.md

 # CoMBI-Universal (prototype)
 This CoMBI controller is compatible with any microtomes.
-Hall sensor detect handle position and sync camera shutter release by ATmega328P.
+A Hall sensor detects handle position and syncs camera shutter release using ATmega328P and optocoupler.

 The codes (.ino) were written by Arduino IDE.
 The circuit (.png) was made using a universal board.
 Of course, you can make it with a breadboard.
 Essential parts are indicated in the code file (.ino).